ansys/pydpf-core/docs/source/operator_reference.rst

             :link-type: doc
             :link: operator_reference_premium

-            Operators allowing the manipulation and the
+            Operators allow the manipulation and the
-            transformation of simulation data
+            transformation of simulation data.
-            Click here to get started with premium operators.
+            Click here to get started with operators available in DPF Premium.

             +++
             .. button-link:: PREMIUM